dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Integration.SecondLife/README.md

     HTTP_CUSTOM_HEADER, "Authorization", "Bearer 00000000000000000000000000000000"
     ];
 ```
-**NOTE:** You must replace the `DNNCONTENTTYPEID` with the UUID of the content type you create in your DNN site.
+**NOTE:** You must replace the `DNNUSERCONTENTTYPEID` and `DNNPROMOCONTENTTYPEID` with the UUIDs of the content types you create in your DNN site.
 You must also replace the "Bearer" UUID with [your own API key](https://www.dnnsoftware.com/docs/administrators/structured-content/create-api-key.html).

 The following are the HTTP Requests: